env0-labs/.github/profile/README.md

 - **Everything is a simulation** — even the failure states
 - **Design is psychological** — especially when trust is on the table
-- **Tooling matters** — we build no-code config layers and high-speed authoring tools into the process
+- **Tooling matters** — we intend to build no-code config layers and high-speed authoring tools into the process

 ---